Vertically Graded Fe-Ni Alloys with Low Damping and a Sizeable Spin-Orbit Torque: Introduction

 \section{Introduction}

-Spin-orbit torques (SOT) can control the magnetic states of memories and oscillators driven by electric current \cite{Hirohata2020, Shao2021, Manchon2019}.
-A widely-studied class of SOT device, known as ``Type-Y''~\cite{Fukami2016b}, can attain especially low power consumption by fulfilling two criteria in the magnetic media: (1) low damping to reduce loss in precessional magnetization dynamics and (2) a strong anti-damping SOT to enable free magnetic precession.
+Spin-orbit torques (SOT) can control the magnetic states of memories and magnetization dynamics in oscillators driven by electric current \cite{Hirohata2020, Shao2021, Manchon2019}.
+So-called ``Type-Y'' SOT devices\footnote{The ``Y'' in ``Type-Y'' defines the magnetization axis with respect to the drive electric current, which flows along the ``X'' axis~\cite{Fukami2016b}.
+The magnetization axis of a Type-Y SOT device is in-plane and orthogonal to the current.
+There are also Type-X devices (magnetization axis along the current) and Type-Z devices (magnetization axis out-of-plane), but they generally require higher power consumption than Type-Y devices.} can attain especially low power consumption by fulfilling two criteria~\cite{Fukami2016b}: (1) low damping to reduce loss in precessional magnetization dynamics and (2) a strong anti-damping SOT to enable free magnetic precession.

 SOTs require symmetry breaking to enable an uncompensated spin accumulation acting on the magnetization~\cite{Shao2021, Manchon2019, Davidson2020a}.
 Conventional SOT devices achieve this by heavy-metal/ferromagnet (HM/FM) bilayers [Fig. \ref{fig:SHE}(a)], where the HM/FM interface provides the requisite symmetry breaking.
-Passing an electric current through the HM, e.g., with a strong spin-Hall effect~\cite{Sinova2015}, causes the conduction electron spins with opposite polarizations to deflect toward opposite surfaces of the HM layer.
+Passing an electric current through the HM, e.g., with a strong spin Hall effect~\cite{Sinova2015}, causes the conduction electron spins with opposite polarizations to deflect toward opposite surfaces of the HM layer.
 The HM/FM interface develops a non-equilibrium spin accumulation, which is transferred to the FM, exerting SOTs on the magnetization.
-In addition to the spin-Hall effect in the HM [Fig.~\ref{fig:SHE}(a)], various coexisting mechanisms may yield SOTs in HM/FM bilayers~\cite{Manchon2019, Davidson2020a, Kim2020}.
-Moreover, the ``HM layer'' does not necessarily need to consist of heavy elements, as some 3$d$ transition metals have also been shown to contribute to SOTs~\cite{Taniguchi2015, Baek2018, Chuang2019, Montoya2024}.
+In addition to the spin Hall effect in the HM [Fig.~\ref{fig:SHE}(a)], various coexisting mechanisms may yield SOTs in HM/FM bilayers such as the Rashba-Edelstein effect, spin-filtering and precession due to the interfacial spin-orbit field, and self-generated torques with a HM sink~\cite{Manchon2019, Davidson2020a, Kim2020}.
+Moreover, some bilayers incorporate 3$d$ transition metals instead of HMs and still exhibit substantial SOTs~\cite{Taniguchi2015, Baek2018, Chuang2019, Montoya2024}.

-Nevertheless, all of these reported mechanisms require a transfer of angular momentum across the HM/FM interface.
-Thus, regardless of the mechanism, the net spin accumulation is greatest at the HM/FM interface and decreases sharply within the FM thickness~\cite{Kim2020, Haney2013a, Fan2014}.
-Consequently, conventional HM/FM bilayers tend to have a thin FM with a thickness of $t_\mathrm{FM} \sim 1$ nm to maximize the torque on the magnetization.
+Nevertheless, all of these reported mechanisms require a transfer of angular momentum across the bilayer interface.
+Thus, regardless of the mechanism, the net spin accumulation is greatest at the interface and decreases sharply within the FM thickness~\cite{Kim2020, Haney2013a, Fan2014}.
+Consequently, conventional bilayers tend to have a thin FM with a thickness of $t_\mathrm{FM} \sim 1$ nm to maximize the torque on the magnetization.